MV Avatar: Typhoon Nepartak

 In July 2016, Avatar was berthed in the Port of Kaohsiung when Typhoon Nepartak impacted Taiwan with wind speeds reaching as high as 150 km/h.
 Six of seven mooring lines snapped, resulting in the ship drifting but still tied to the pier bollard by a single rope.
 Avatar narrowly missed colliding with a Republic of China Navy Cheng Kung-class frigate before being pushed back alongside, with the assistance of two tugboats.

+Ending of lease

+Avatar's lease with the RSN ended on 6 July 2023, and she departed Changi Naval Base.

+On 19 may, 2024 the ship Was renamed ATAR, with the Saint Kitts & Nevis as new flag and sold to Chittagong ship breakers.